build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 date: 2022-12-15
 ---

 You've built out the first version of your Flask web app and even containerized it with Docker so your developer teammates can run it locally.
 Now, it's time to figure out how to deploy this container into the world!
-You want your app deployed whenever you or your teammates push a new feature up to the repo.
-You also want to make sure that the code you're putting out into the world is high quality and delivers value to your customers right away.
-To do this, we'll create a simple CI/CD pipeline to deploy our container to infrastructure in the cloud.
+There are two key goals you want to accomplish with your deployment: first, you want your app to stay current, deploying whenever you or your teammates push a new feature up to the repo; second, you want to make sure your code is high-quality and immediately valuable to customers.
+To deliver on these goals, you'll need to create a simple CI/CD pipeline to deploy our container to infrastructure in the cloud.

-Upon push to the main branch, we'll trigger a GitHub Actions workflow that runs two jobs:
+For the CI/CD pipeline, we'll use GitHub Actions to create a workflow with two jobs.
+The two jobs below will be triggered when we push code to the main branch of our code repo:
 - a test job to run unit tests against our Flask app and
 - a deploy job to create a container image and deploy that to our container infrastructure in the cloud.